Updated February 15, 2021

 • small subunits that are not likely to interfere with protein interactions

-One of the chalk talks features Dr. Stefan Strack, an investigator at the University of Iowa Carver College of Medicine, who discusses his studies on mitochondrial fission using a split luciferase.
+Dr. Stefan Strack, an investigator at the University of Iowa Carver College of Medicine, discusses his studies on mitochondrial fission using a split luciferase in this chalk talk.
 The goal of his work is to learn more about the mechanism of mitochondrial fission.

 Mitochondria and Disease